-You can also blend a traditional ranch design to your mid century house.
+You can also blend a traditional ranch design with your mid-century house.
 Fill it with wide windows in both the front and rear portion.
 This way, the interior will appear bright and airy.

 Your home interior must also blend well with the outdoors.
 A living room that opens to the extensive backyard is a great idea.
-Install swimming pool in the backyard space or landscape the lawn to enhance the curb appeal.
+Install a swimming pool in your backyard space or landscape the lawn to enhance the curb appeal.

-Mid century homes are also known for having a very innovative layout.
-It features open living areas with extremely wide windows and walls.
+Mid-century homes are also known for having a very innovative layout.
+They feature open living areas with extremely wide windows and walls.
 The exterior provides plenty of curb appeal.
 Some designs resemble a traditional ranch home.
 Others feature gently sloped or flat roofs with asymmetrical floor plans.

 The design is often about making connections.
 Several windows will connect you to the outdoor space.
 The open spaces inside allows residents to easily connect with each other.

-Modernism is also a key element in a mid century house design.
+Modernism is also a key element in mid-century house design.
 In fact, these designs were created by a generation of modern architects.
-Thus, it’s not surprising why most of the mid century houses feature plenty of modern elements.
+Thus, it’s not surprising why most of the mid-century houses feature plenty of modern elements.

 Glass walls and doors are also common in this design.
 Expansive glass panes allow for plenty of light to get in, which makes the house look brighter inside.

-Changes in elevation is also evident in a mid century design.
+Changes in elevation are also evident in a mid-century design.
 Steps going up and down in between spaces can be found.
 These houses also have partial walls and cabinets in varying heights that create different depths in the overall look of the space.

-Since most mid century homes come with flat roofs, they often have a bad reputation of having a leak.
+Since most mid-century homes come with flat roofs, they often have a bad reputation of having leaks.
 Therefore, regularly inspect your roofing.
 Free it from debris and leaves and make sure you clean your windows properly.